22 Successful Newsletters Making Money In 2023

 9. Ticker Nerd ($48K/year)

-Luciano Viterale (from Sydney NSW, Australia) started Ticker Nerd about 2 years ago.
+Luciano Viterale (from Sydney NSW, Australia) started Ticker Nerd over 2 years ago.

 My name is Luc and I run Ticker Nerd with my close friend and business partner Sam!
 Ticker Nerd is a monthly subscription service for investors that surfaces and analyzes trending stocks before the hype train arrives.
 All packaged neatly into our weekly report.
 We’re currently at $4.5k MRR without spending a single dollar on advertising.